restfb/restfb.github.io/documentation.md

 ---
 Welcome to the {{site.title.dark}} documentation.

-Here you find basic information how the {{site.title.dark}} library is used.
-All the different topics are handled here, but we only give a overview over the usage of the library.
-If you need a more in depth view and more information have a look at the cookbook.
-There you'll find a lot of recipes that cover the advanced usage of {{site.title.dark}}.
+Here, you will find basic information on how to use the {{site.title.dark}} library.
+While we cover various topics here, we will only provide an overview of the library's usage.
+If you require a more in-depth understanding and additional information, please refer to the cookbook.
+It contains many recipes that cover advanced usage of {{site.title.dark}}.